 Kamilla Hammerich Skytte, CEO, comments on the financial results:

-Realkredit Danmark expects net profit for 2022 to be somewhat lower than net profit for 2021.
+- Realkredit Danmark expects net profit in 2024 to be somewhat below net profit in 2023, primarily due to normalised impairment levels.